MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M05-empower-workforce-copilot-finance/09-Ex2-2-use-powerpoint-create-presentation.md

+---
+lab:
+  title: 'Exercise 2, Task 2: Use Copilot in PowerPoint to create an executive presentation'
+  description: Your next task is to share the information that you captured in the
+    **Smart Sensor contract comparison** document in tomorrow’s Finance leadership meeting.
+Visual clarity and brevity are key.
+You plan to use Copilot in PowerPoint (Office Agent) to generate a presentation that summarizes your key takeaways and includes recommendations for mitigating the identified risks.
+Ensure the deck is concise and visually engaging.
+  duration: 5 minutes
+  level: 100
+  islab: true
+---

 # Exercise 2, Task 2: Use Copilot in PowerPoint to create an executive presentation
 ---
 Your next task is to share the information that you captured in the **Smart Sensor contract comparison** document in tomorrow’s Finance leadership meeting.
 Visual clarity and brevity are key.
 You plan to use Copilot in PowerPoint (Office Agent) to generate a presentation that summarizes your key takeaways and includes recommendations for mitigating the identified risks.
 Ensure the deck is concise and visually engaging.